Barwon Heads

 AreaSearch analysis places Barwon Heads well above average for employment performance across multiple indicators

-Barwon Heads has a highly educated workforce with professional services well represented.
-The unemployment rate was 1.8% as of September 2025, showing relative employment stability over the past year.
+Barwon Heads has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in the area was 1.8% as of September 2025, which is lower than Rest of Vic.'s rate of 3.8%.
+Workforce participation in Barwon Heads was 83.4%, significantly higher than Rest of Vic.'s 61.4%.

-This rate is 1.9% lower than Rest of Vic.'s rate of 3.8%, with workforce participation broadly similar at 57.4%.
-Leading industries for residents include health care & social assistance, construction, and education & training.
-The area has a strong specialization in professional & technical services, with an employment share of 2.1 times the regional level.
-Conversely, agriculture, forestry & fishing shows lower representation at 1.9% compared to the regional average of 7.5%.
+According to Census responses, 35.3% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+The leading employment industries among residents were health care & social assistance, construction, and education & training.
+Barwon Heads showed particularly strong specialization in professional & technical services with an employment share of 2.1 times the regional level.
+Conversely, agriculture, forestry & fishing had lower representation at 1.9% compared to the regional average of 7.5%.

 Frequently Asked Questions - Employment